s-JoL/Open-Llama/README.md

 Open-Llama is an open-source project that offers a complete training pipeline for building large language models, ranging from dataset preparation to tokenization, pre-training, prompt tuning, lora, and the reinforcement learning technique RLHF.

 **You can try this model directly from the [Demo](http://home.ustc.edu.cn/~sl9292/).**

+Join [discord](https://discord.gg/TrKxrTpnab) to discuss the development of large language models.

 ## **Main contents**